p2-inc/phasetwo-docs/docs/self-service/resources.md

 title: Cluster Resources (Themes, Extensions, and Denylists)
 ---

-Resources can be uploaded to your cluster for deployment to any Realm (deployment) in that cluster.
+Resources can be uploaded to your cluster for deployment to any Realm in that cluster.
 A cluster resource is one of three types:

 - **Theme** — a Keycloak theme for login, account, or email UI customization.
 Uploaded per Keycloak major version.
 - **Extension** — a Keycloak server extension JAR (providers and SPI code).
 Uploaded per Keycloak major version.